 5.1.
-The legal framework for assessing the exchange of information between competitors and between competitors through a third party such as a trade association, is found in section 4(1) of the Act.
-Section 4(1) of the Act states as follows:
+The legal framework for assessing the exchange of Competitively Sensitive Information between Competitors themselves and between Competitors through a third party such as a Trade Association, is found in section 4(1) of the Act.
+Section 4(1) of the Act states as follows: "4.
+Restrictive horizontal practices prohibited

-- "4.
-Restrictive horizontal practices prohibited - (1) An agreement between, or concerted practice by, firms, or a decision by an association of firms, is prohibited if it is between parties in a horizontal relationship and if - (a) It has the effect of substantially preventing, or lessening, competition in a market, unless a party to the agreement, concerted practice, or decision can prove that any technological efficiency or other procompetitive gain resulting from it outweighs that effect; or - (b) it involves any of the following restrictive horizontal practices: - (i) directly or indirectly fixing a purchase or selling price or any other trading condition; - (ii) dividing markets by allocating customers, suppliers, territories, or specific types of goods or services; or - (iii) collusive tendering." - 5.2.
-Section 4(1)(a) of the Act prohibits the exchange of information between competitors that has the effect of substantially preventing or lessening competition, unless a party to the information exchange can prove efficiency benefits that arise from the information exchanged.
-Such efficiency benefits will also have to be shown to outweigh the anti-competitive effect resulting from the information exchange. - 5.3.
-Section 4(1)(b) of the Act prohibits outright information exchange that involves: - 5.3.1. the direct or indirect fixing of a purchase or selling price or any other trading condition; - 5.3.2. the dividing of markets by allocating customers, suppliers, territories, or specific types of goods or services; and - 5.3.3. collusive tendering. - 5.4.
-The main difference between section 4(1)(a) and section 4(1)(b) is the option given to parties in terms of section 4(1)(a) to put up an efficiency justification in defence of allegations of anti-competitive exchange of information.
+- (1) An agreement between, or concerted practice by, firms, or a decision by an association of firms, is prohibited if it is between parties in a horizontal relationship and if - - (a) It has the effect of substantially preventing, or lessening, competition in a market, unless a party to the agreement, concerted practice, or decision can prove that any technological efficiency or other pro-competitive gain resulting from it outweighs that effect; or - (b) it involves any of the following restrictive horizontal practices: - (i) directly or indirectly fixing a purchase or selling price or any other trading condition; - (ii) dividing markets by allocating customers, suppliers, territories, or specific types of goods or services; or - (iii) collusive tendering." - 5.2.
+Section 4(1)(a) of the Act prohibits the exchange of Competitively Sensitive Information (which does not fall under section 4(1)(b) of the Act) between Competitors that has the effect of substantially preventing or lessening competition, unless a party to the information exchange can prove Procompetitive Gains that arise from the information exchanged.
+Such Procompetitive Gains will also have to be shown to outweigh the Anticompetitive effect resulting from the information exchange. - 5.3.
+Section 4(1)(b) of the Act prohibits outright information exchange that involves: - 5.3.1. the direct or indirect fixing of a purchase or selling price or any other Trading Condition; - 5.3.2. the dividing of markets by allocating customers, suppliers, territories, or specific types of goods or services; and - 5.3.3. collusive tendering.

-- 5.5.
-Section 4(1)(b) provides for an outright prohibition when information exchange results in the conduct listed under section 4(1)(b) and there is no opportunity for raising efficiency, pro-competitive or technological gains as a defence to the alleged anti-competitive conduct. - 5.6.
-Both section 4(1)(a) and section 4(1)(b) require that an agreement between, or concerted practice by firms, or a decision by an association of firms, be established as part of the contravention. - 5.7.
-There are number of factors used to determine the harm caused by the exchange of competitively sensitive information which is set out below.
+- 5.4.
+The main difference between section 4(1)(a) and section 4(1)(b) is the option given to parties in terms of section 4(1)(a) to put up an efficiency justification in defence of allegations of Anti-competitive exchange of information. - 5.5.
+Section 4(1)(b) provides for an outright prohibition when information exchange results in the conduct listed under section 4(1)(b) and there is no opportunity for raising efficiency, Pro-competitive or technological gains as a defence to the alleged Anti-competitive conduct. - 5.6.
+Both section 4(1)(a) and section 4(1)(b) require that an agreement between, or Concerted Practice by Firms, or a decision by an association of Firms, be established as part of the contravention. - 5.7.
+There are number of factors used to determine the harm caused by the exchange of Competitively Sensitive Information which is set out below.